 In Ontario, it is an offence to sell or supply tobacco to anyone under the age of 19.
 Effective May 31, 2006, the Smoke-Free Ontario Act requires retailers to request identification if a person trying to buy cigarettes appears to be under the age of 25.
 Dubray et al. (2007) found that 90% of Ontario vendors were in compliance with the ban on sales to youth and 78% with the requirement to request identification.
-A 2009 Ontario student survey showed that among students who had smoked at least one whole cigarette in the past 12 months (n = 721), 58% got their last cigarette from a friend or family member; 17%, from a corner store, grocery store, supermarket, gas station or bar; 8%, from someone else; and 3% got their last cigarette from a Native reserve (Paglia-Boak et al. 2009, p.
+In 2009, among students who had smoked at least one whole cigarette in the past 12 months (n = 721), 58% said they got their last cigarette from a friend or family member; 17%, from a corner store, grocery store, supermarket, gas station or bar; 8%, from someone else; and 3% said they got their last cigarette from a Native reserve (Paglia-Boak et al. 2009, p.
 194).
-Ontario Bill 124, which would create a provincial ban (parallel to the federal ban) on flavoured cigarillos and the sale of cigarillos in packs of less than 20, has not been proclaimed into force.
-In 2008, 68% of Ontario adults said cigarettes should be sold in plain packages to discourage youth smoking.3
+Effective July 1, 2010, through an amendment to the Smoke-Free Ontario Act, Ontario prohibits the sale of cigarillos with flavours (except menthol) and requires unflavoured or menthol cigarillos to be sold in packs of 20 or more.3 The provincial law is the result of separate activity within the Ontario legislature, prior to federal Bill